Understanding the Risks of Eating While Driving

 How can eating while driving impact insurance rates?

-If you are in a traffic accident and eating played a part, insurance companies might see it as your fault.
-This can cause your premiums to go up or your claims to get denied.
-A car accident lawyer can help you deal with these issues and keep your rights safe.
+If you get into a car crash and you were eating, the insurance company may say it is your fault.
+This can make your bills go up or they may not pay your claims.
+A car accident lawyer will help you with these problems and make sure your rights be safe.

 Why is eating while driving dangerous?